penguino118/PZZ-Pasta/README.md

 # PZZ Pasta
 A modding tool for .PZZ packages in [**GioGio's Bizarre Adventure (PS2)**](https://jojowiki.com/GioGio%27s_Bizarre_Adventure), driven by [infval's scripts for compression and decompression](https://github.com/infval/pzzcompressor_jojo). <br>
-**Extract .PZZ** and **Repack .PZZ** will extract and repack any given .pzz file. **Extract Folder** and **Repack Folder** will perform the same operations to all found .pzz files in the input folder.
+**Extract .PZZ** will extract any given .pzz file to a specified folder, and **Repack .PZZ** will repack a folder's contents based on the created filelist text file from extraction. **Extract Folder** and **Repack Folder** will perform the same operations to all found .pzz files in the input folder.
 As .PZZ packages contain no filenames, they are indexed based on their position within the package and are given an extension based on the detected filetype.<br>
 * **.AMO** - Artistoon Model
 * **.AHI** - Skeleton Data
 * **.TXB** - Texture Batch